-Hudson is the third most populous community, behind Nashua and

-Merrimack in the NRPC region.
+According to the New Hampshire Office of Strategic Initiatives (OSI) population estimates for 20181, Hudson is the third most populous community, behind Nashua and Merrimack in the NRPC region, and tenth in the State.
 Like any other community, population growth and composition is impacted by the growth of neighboring communities.
 In the case of Hudson, its geographic proximity to Nashua, Manchester, northern Massachusetts, and the Greater Boston area plays an influential role in an array of population attributes.
 The following subsections will further detail of these measurements and characteristics.